tsipkens/atems/README.md

 This is the most robust of the fully automated methods available with this distribution.
 However, while this will likely be adequate for many users, the technique still occasionally fails, particularly if the function does not adequately remove the background.
 The method also has some notable limitations when images are (i) *zoomed in* on a single aggregate while (ii) also slightly overexposed.

-### + CNN segmentation and carboseg
+### + carboseg and CNN segmentation

 This `seg_carboseg(...)` function employs Python to implement a convolutional neural network (CNN) for segmentation.
-Details and code for the training of the network are available in a parallel repository at https://github.com/maxfrei750/CarbonBlackSegmentation, with primary contributions by Max Frei (@maxfrei750).
-The implementation here makes use of the ONNX file output from that procedure and employs the Python ONNX runtime for execution.
+Details and code for the training of the network are available in a parallel repository at https://github.com/maxfrei750/CarbonBlackSegmentation, with primary contributions by Max Frei ([@maxfrei750](https://github.com/maxfrei750)).
+The implementation here makes use of the ONNX file output (to be downloaded [here]()) from that procedure and employs the Python ONNX runtime for execution.
 Use of this function requires the necessary Python environment as a pre-requisite.

 > Even then, there are known issues with the Matlab calls to Python, including freezing indefinitely in the `seg_carboseg(...)` function call.
 In these instances, it may be better to save pre-processed images (with footer cropped), run the code in Python, and reload the images into Matlab.
 See [Running in Python](#-running-in-python) for this option.

-> We also note that, as of this writing, Matlab does not support the necessary layers to import the ONNX file directly.
+> We also note that, as of this writing, Matlab does not support the necessary layers to import the ONNX as a native Matlab object.

 #### + Creating the necessary Python environment